 It is important that a brewer regularly check the fermentability of the wort produced.
 A very simple and effective method is a forced fermentation test.
 This test can be performed by any brewer with or without a lab.
 The forced fermentation test consists of aseptically pulling a wort sample (post heat-exchanger) into a sterile sample container and inoculating with a very high yeast cell count.
 Agitate the container often.
 Check the gravity after 36-48 hours to determine terminal gravity.
 This test will give you a good idea of where your fermentation should finish.
 If your main fermentation does not reach the same level as your forced ferment, you know you have a problem in the fermenter (pitch rate, temperature, oxygenation).
 If both your main fermentation and the forced ferment finish out of spec (too high or too low), you know that you have a problem on the brewing side (mash temperature, times, crush, ingredients) .

 Your equipment is properly cleaned and maintained, your wort is consistent and stable, now make sure all of your diligence and hard work are rewarded with consistent predictable fermentations resulting in great beer.

 Yeast performance is tied many factors.
-Everything that you do during the brewing process will have an effect on the yeast that are converting your sweet wort into beer.
+Everything that you do during the brewing process will have an effect on the yeast that is converting your sweet wort into beer.
 Once again, good record keeping on the entire brewing process will help to maintain consistency and to locate inconsistencies that could be causing a change in yeast performance or beer quality.
-Pitch rates and oxygenation were covered previously, but the importance of these two factors can not be stressed enough.
+Pitch rates and oxygenation were covered previously, but the importance of these two factors cannot be stressed enough.
 Adequate pitch rates and oxygenation will help to minimize the impact of inconsistencies in the brewing process.
 Fermentation tracking will also allow a brewer without a lab to maintain good, consistent fermentations

 Documentation and Tracking